United Nations Commission for Indonesia: Background

-Council’s Committee of Good Offices
+Council's Committee of Good Offices

-The United Nations security Council's Committee of Good Offices on the Indonesian question was established, pursuant to a resolution of the Security Council of 25 August 1947, to assist in the pacific settlement of the dispute between the Netherlands and the Republic of Indonesia, at an informal meeting of the Committee convened by the Secretary-General of the United Nations at Lake Success, New York on 8 October 1947.
+The United Nations security Council's Committee of Good Offices on the Indonesian question was established, pursuant to United Nations Security Council Resolution 31 of 25 August 1947, to assist in the pacific settlement of the dispute between the Netherlands and the Republic of Indonesia, at an informal meeting of the Committee convened by the Secretary-General of the United Nations at Lake Success, New York on 8 October 1947.

 The committee, assembled in Sydney on 15 October held its first official meeting on 20 October.
 It was agreed that the members of the committee would not represent either of the contending parties, but act as a Committee in the spirit of the purposes and principles of the United Nations Charter.
 It was also decided that the chairmanship of the committee would be held in turn by the three member; each member holding office for a week.